AdobeDocs/campaign.en/help/v8/start/create-message.md

 Once your message has been created and its content designed and tested, you can choose how you want to send it.
 Campaign offers a set of capabilities to:

 * Send messages manually to the main target
-    :[!DNL :arrow_upper_right:]: [Learn how to send messages](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-emails/sending-an-email/sending-messages.html)
+   [!DNL :arrow_upper_right:] [Learn how to send messages](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-emails/sending-an-email/sending-messages.html)
 * Send messages associated to a [marketing campaign](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/orchestrate-campaigns/setting-up-marketing-campaigns.html)
-    :[!DNL :arrow_upper_right:]: [Learn how to send messages in the context of a campaign](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/orchestrate-campaigns/marketing-campaign-deliveries.html).
+   [!DNL :arrow_upper_right:] [Learn how to send messages in the context of a campaign](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/orchestrate-campaigns/marketing-campaign-deliveries.html).
 * Send messages via a [workflow](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/introduction/about-workflows.html)
-    :[!DNL :arrow_upper_right:]: [Learn how to automate email deliveries](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/action-activities/delivery.html)
+   [!DNL :arrow_upper_right:] [Learn how to automate email deliveries](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/action-activities/delivery.html)
 * [Trigger messages](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/introduction/about-transactional-messaging.html) from an event
-    :[!DNL :arrow_upper_right:]: [Use case: learn how to send a transactional email with an attachment](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/use-case/transactional-email-with-attachments.html)
+   [!DNL :arrow_upper_right:] [Use case: learn how to send a transactional email with an attachment](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/use-case/transactional-email-with-attachments.html)
 * Schedule your messages
-    :[!DNL :arrow_upper_right:]: [Use case: learn how schedule and send a birthday email](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/use-cases/deliveries/sending-a-birthday-email.html?)
+   [!DNL :arrow_upper_right:] [Use case: learn how schedule and send a birthday email](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/use-cases/deliveries/sending-a-birthday-email.html?)

 ## Add personalization